RichBrumpton/terraform-vsphere-vcsa/README.md

 Prerequisites:

 * **VCSA installation media**: You must have access to the installation media.
 It should be extracted to a path on the local system and accessible by the user executing the Terraform code.
-Adjust the path to the *vcsa-deploy* executable accordingly.
+Adjust the path to the *vcsa-deploy* using the *vcbuild_installer_path* variable executable accordingly.
 * **vctemplate.json location**: Your user must have access to create the *vctemplate.json* file on the local filesystem.
-Adjust the paths as necessary.
+Adjust the paths as necessary using the *vcbuild_installer_path* variable.

 ## What's a Module?